 Tip: It is illegal to stop or park along the Great Ocean Road itself.
 Keep this in mind.
 The area is regularly patrolled.
 The authorities have built designated carparks and under-road walkways so tourists don't have to cross the busy road.
 In spite of this, many tourists ignore the marked signs and some have been hit by cars while stopping to take photos or wander across the road.
 Don't risk it!

 Left to right: View of Loch Ard Gorge from above near the carpark; View of the gorge from the beach.

 Loch Ard Gorge

-Just three minutes drive west of the Twelve Apostles stands the Loch Ard Gorge.
-The Loch Ard Gorge has a fascinating history.
+Just 3-minutes drive west of the 12 Apostles stands Loch Ard Gorge.
+The Loch Ard Gorge is another well-known Great Ocean Road highlight and has a very fascinating history.
 In 1878, a ship named Loch Ard sailed from the UK, bound for Melbourne.
 The ship ran aground on nearby Muttonbird Island.
 Only two of the fifty-four passengers survived.
 They washed ashore and were rescued by local farmers.

-Back in 2009, the arch that joined the two rock pillars that made up the Loch Ard Gorge crumbled.
-The two pillars still standing have been affectionately named Tom and Eva, after the two survivors of the shipwreck.
+Back in 2009, an arch that joined the two rock pillars over the gorge, crumbled.
+The two pillars still standing (above) have been affectionately named Tom and Eva, after the two survivors of the shipwreck.

-There are so many things to see and do along the Great Ocean Road, but we didn't get time to explore everything we wanted to.
-Some other spots recommended to us by other travellers were:
+There are so many things to do on the Great Ocean Road, but we didn't get time to explore everything we wanted to.
+Some other Great Ocean Road attractions that were recommended to us by other travellers were: